yancyribbens/moodle-mod_acclaim/README.txt

   the module's tables successfully created

 * Go to Site Administration > Plugins > Activity modules > Manage activities
-  and you should find that this Acclaim has been added to the list of installed modules.
+  and you should find that this acclaim has been added to the list of installed modules.

 * You may now proceed to run your own code in an attempt to develop